islaytitans/alien/GM Screen.md

    - Agenda
 - Dice rolls
 - Stress and Panic
-- Damage, Critical Injury and Death
+- Damage, Broken, Critical Injury and Death
+    - keep track of your health, injuries and stress
 - You're probably going to die
 - What's the story mother